Polyoxymethylene: Production

 Different manufacturing processes are used to produce the homopolymer and copolymer versions of POM.

 Homopolymer

 To make polyoxymethylene homopolymer, anhydrous formaldehyde must be generated.
 The principal method is by reaction of the aqueous formaldehyde with an alcohol to create a hemiformal, dehydration of the hemiformal/water mixture (either by extraction or vacuum distillation) and release of the formaldehyde by heating the hemiformal.
 The formaldehyde is then polymerized by anionic catalysis, and the resulting polymer stabilized by reaction with acetic anhydride.
 Due to the manufacturing process, large-diameter cross-sections may have pronounced centerline porosity.
-A typical example is Delrin.
+Typical examples of polyoxymethylene homopolymers are Delrin variants.

 Copolymer

 The polyoxymethylene copolymer replaces about 1–1.5% of the −CH_{2}O− groups with −CH_{2}CH_{2}O−.

 To make polyoxymethylene copolymer, formaldehyde is generally converted to trioxane (specifically 1,3,5-trioxane, also known as trioxin).
 This is done by acid catalysis (either sulfuric acid or acidic ion-exchange resins) followed by purification of the trioxane by distillation and/or extraction to remove water and other active hydrogen-containing impurities.
 Typical copolymers are Hostaform from Celanese and Ultraform from BASF.

 The co-monomer is typically dioxolane, but ethylene oxide can also be used.
 Dioxolane is formed by reaction of ethylene glycol with aqueous formaldehyde over an acid catalyst.
 Other diols can also be used.

 Trioxane and dioxolane are polymerized using an acid catalyst, often boron trifluoride etherate, BF_{3}OEt_{2}.
 The polymerization can take place in a non-polar solvent (in which case the polymer forms as a slurry) or in neat trioxane (e.g. in an extruder).
 After polymerization, the acidic catalyst must be deactivated and the polymer stabilized by melt or solution hydrolysis to remove unstable end groups.

 Stable polymer is melt-compounded, adding thermal and oxidative stabilizers and optionally lubricants and miscellaneous fillers.